Seir Kieran GAA: The Under 21 hurling title of 2008

-This Title was a prelude to an even more notable win the following springtime, when Seir Kieran Óg beat Kilcormac Killoughey Gaels (1-11 to 0-13) in the Offaly U-21 'A' Hurling Final.
+In 2008, Seir Kieran Óg beat Kilcormac Killoughey Gaels (1-11 to 0-13) in the Offaly U-21 'A' Hurling Final.
 Having scored 1-6 of the winners' total, Joseph Bergin the captain lifted the P.J.
 Teehan Cup.
-The winning panel were drawn entirely from the Parish of Seir Kieran, an achievement which was widely commented on and admired.
-Seir Kieran Óg also reached the U-21 'A' Final at Banagher in 2009, although Kilcormac/ Killoughey proved too strong on this occasion.
-The Clareen side only had one substitute on the bench.
+Seir Kieran Óg also reached the U-21 'A' Final at Banagher in 2009, although Kilcormac/Killoughey proved too strong on this occasion.
 In 2010, when the panel was augmented by players from Drumcullen and Gracefield, Seir Kieran Óg reached their third U-21 Final in succession, but lost to Coolderry.